sammoc/ProllySo/README.md

 ## Data Retention

 ProllySo does not persist your data between sessions.
 When you close the app, all in-memory values (imported CSV data, computed statistics, and profile answers) are discarded automatically.
-We have no copy of anything you worked with.
+We do not save any of your work.

 ---